still-js/cli/README.md

 ## The Still.js Framework

-StillJS is a Web UI Framework which helps you to build your user interfaces which uses Vanilla JavaScript, yet the component approach is the main focus allowing you to modulrize your UI in the same fashion we do with React and Angular. visit the <a href="https://still-js.github.io/stilljs-doc/">official documentation</a> for deeper overview.
+StillJS is a Web UI Framework which helps you to build your user interfaces which uses Vanilla JavaScript, yet the component approach is the main focus allowing you to modulrize your UI in the same fashion we do with React and Angular. visit the <a href="https://still-js.github.io/stilljs-doc/" target="_blank">official documentation</a> for deeper overview.

 <br>

-#### stilljs Command option overview
+#### still-cli Commands options overview
-Once installed globally, the command can be called by its aliaes which are st or still, will use still for the coming examples:
+Once installed globally, the command can be called by its aliaes which are <b>`st`</b> or <b>`still`</b>, will use still for the coming examples:
 <table style="width: 100%;">
     <tr style="font-weight: bold;">
         <td>